papr8ka/-lwjgl-basics-wiki/OpenGL-Finger-Swipe.md

 <sup>Screenshot from Fruit Ninja, a popular touch-based game</sup>

-The result of our project will look something like this:
+The final result of our swipe renderer will look like this:
 ![Proj](http://i.imgur.com/m61ar9v.gif)

 Below is a break-down of the steps involved: